geo-desic/desic/new-entity.md

 ```

 ### Log Events
-In [LogEvents.cs](src/Application/Common/LogEvents.cs) the section of the file with all of the entity regions add append a new region for the entity specifying at least the entity's constant integer start value which would reference the start value of the directly prior entity.
+In [LogEvents.cs](src/Application/Common/LogEvents.cs) in the section of the file with all of the entity regions add append a new region for the entity specifying at least the entity's constant integer start value which would reference the start value of the directly prior entity.

 ```c#
     #region Persons